djoshea/sphinxcontrib-matlabdomain/README.rst

 - actdiag: embed activity diagrams by using actdiag_
 - adadomain: an extension for Ada support (Sphinx 1.0 needed)
 - ansi: parse ANSI color sequences inside documents
+- astah: embed diagram by using astah_
 - autoprogram_: documenting CLI programs
 - autorun: Execute code in a ``runblock`` directive.
 - blockdiag: embed block diagrams by using blockdiag_
+- cacoo: embed diagram from Cacoo_
 - cheeseshop: easily link to PyPI packages
 - clearquest: create tables from ClearQuest_ queries.
 - cmakedomain_: a domain for CMake_